PiotrWojniak/MS3/README.md

 | 8. | Only the administrator can moderate user input.
 The purpose of this assumption is to eliminate profanity that may appear in the comments or in the recipes themselves. | Only the administrator can moderate user input.
 The purpose of this assumption is to eliminate profanity that may appear in the comments or in the recipes themselves. |
 | 9. | Admin can add or change categories as needed. | Admin can add or change categories as needed.|

 ---
-### As a visitor I'd like to:
-1. Get easy and clear navigation betwain function.
-2. Find inspiration for meall.
-3. Know how to be more ecologically.
-4. View, sort and serch for dish idea with out registration.
-5. Create an account to comments and shere my own recipte.

-### As a registered user i'd like to:
-1. Add, edit or deleting my recipe.
-2. I would like to make sure that no other user can edit or delete my recipes.

-### As a admin i'd like to:
-1. Be able to view, edit and delete recipes posted on the site not created by me.
-2. Add, delete and edit categories depending on the users' needs.

-+ ## Project planning

-### Respond to the users and visitors expectation:
-> ### Visitor

-1. Switch betwain the functionality is provide by links button lockated on the top of the web page in navbar.
-2. The site presents different types of meals with different ingredients in the recipes tab.
-3. Ecological expectations are presented using zero waste techniques.
-4. View and serch for idea of recipt is provided by clicking button recipt at the top of the page in navbar.
-   + users can serch and sort the recipt after open the recipt view on the top.
-   + Serching and sorting is by type, ingridiens, country orgin.
-5. Registration if providing by button login/register lockated in navbar.

-> ### User
-1. After logging in to the website, the user can add recipes after clicking the add recipe tab.
-   + Adding and removing recipes posted by the user is possible after selecting the profile option, which is on the navigation bar.
-2. The user may edit and delete recipes only and exclusively added by himself.
-It is not possible to use these options in other users' recipes.
-Only Admnin can moderate all data input to elininate any profanity.

->### Admin
-1. Only the administrator can moderate user input.
-The purpose of this assumption is to eliminate profanity that may appear in the comments or in the recipes themselves.
-2. Admin can add or change categories as needed.
----

 # ***Design***

 + Side map